 Workshops for Real Estate Professionals

-Course participants are eligible to earn two Vermont Real Estate License Continuing Education Credits.
+All courses award Vermont continuing education credits.
+New York credits are available for the septic course, with others pending.
 See below for course descriptions.
 More detailed information can be found on each workshop page.
 Visit our events page for scheduled courses or contact Linda Patterson (lspatter [at] uvm.edu or 802-734-2617) to request a scheduling.

 Learn from a Vermont rivers expert how to access and interpret Federal Emergency Management Agency (FEMA) and state river corridor maps for information about flood risk, flood insurance, and regulation compliance.